Fractional Laplacian on the torus: Pointwise formula for the fractional Laplacian on

 for all $x\in\Toron$, $t>0$.
 Then, by the formula with the heat semigroup in \eqref{formula semigrupo calor},

 Since $f\in C^\infty(\Toron)$, by Tonelli's theorem and \eqref{kernel},

 In the identities above we are identifying $\Toron$ with $Q_n$ and $f$ with its periodic extension.
-The last integral in \eqref{cuenta} is absolutely convergent because the periodic extension of $f$ is bounded (which gives integrability at infinity) and H\"older continuous (which gives integrability at $x\sim y$).
+The last integral in \eqref{cuenta} is absolutely convergent because the periodic extension of $f$ is bounded (which gives integrability at infinity) and H\"older continuous (which gives integrability when $x$ is close to $y$).
 Hence we can apply Fubini's theorem in \eqref{prefubini calor} to obtain \eqref{puntual01} for $f\in C^\infty(\Toron)$.
 Observe that for $\nu\neq0$ and $x\in Q_n$, $|x-2\pi\nu|\geq 2\pi|\nu|/2$, so